 51% of participants consider themselves to be very ambitious.

 When last did you sit down to re-examine your career priorities and use what you find to plan new ones?
 To ensure you’re on the right track to achieving your professional goals, set aside time for self-evaluation and reassess your evolving definitions of career success.
-Recharge your career strategy with these quick questions.65% of participants see value in having a career strategy in place for 2018.
-Click To Tweet
+Recharge your career strategy with these quick questions.

 #5 It doesn’t matter what age you are and how many years of work experience you have, lifelong learning needs to be a priority.